Nithinbharathi93/Nithinbharathi93/README.md

 - 👋 Hi, I’m @Nithinbharathi93
-- 👀 I’m interested in python programming, apps and game development
+- 👀 I’m interested in python programming and Cybersecurity
-- 🌱 I’m currently learning python-kivy module
+- 🌱 I’m currently learning Pentesting
 - 💞️ I’m looking to collaborate on app developing offers
 - 📫 How to reach me fiverr--> nithinbharathi